Introduction To Systems Thinking (For Practical People)

 The investment process is based on an investment strategy, which currently consists of three different investment approaches: stocks, real estate, and bitcoins.

 To some people, the skill of systems mapping comes naturally.
-Especially if you are working as a software engineer or UX Designer, sketching diagrams, structures and processes will be pretty easy for you.
+Especially if you are working as a software engineer or UX Designer, sketching diagrams, structures and processes will be easy for you.

 In case you want to dive deeper systems mapping methods and examples, I recommend these three web resources: